-Currently, one woman is an executive officer of the Corporation, which represents 12.5% of the executive Management team.
-The same person is also part of the Named Executives, which represents 20% of the Named Executives and 33% of the C-Suite.
+Until February 2020, one woman was an executive officer of the Corporation, which represented 12.5% of the executive Management team.
+The same person was also part of the Named Executives, which represented 20% of the Named Executives and 33% of the C-Suite.